pjpsoares/bouncy-ball/README.md

     grunt build

 you'll first validate the app running eslint and then jasmine (for unit tests) and then will create the dist path, with the minified files.

+If you run:

+    grunt eslint

+you'll run eslint (duh!).

+If you run:

+    grunt karma:singleRun

+you'll run all spec files just once.

+If you run:

+    grunt karma:unit

+you'll run all spec files and will watch for change, if any occurs it will 're-run' the spec files.